TH Real Estate completes U.S. industrial platform fundraising | News

 "Investor interest in this asset class remains strong, reflecting the opportunities created by a growing economy and a supply shortage that keeps vacancy rates low and rents high," added Graydon Bouchillon, Head of U.S. Industrial for TH Real Estate.
 "The platform attracted a wide range of interest from sophisticated institutional investors, individuals and financial advisors, reflecting broad-based interested in our diversified investment strategy."

 The portfolio has acquired four U.S. properties to date:

-- 301 Business Center, a “Class A” industrial development project totaling 863,600 sq. ft. located in Tampa, Florida
+- 301 Business Center, a “Class A” industrial development project totalling 863,600 sq. ft. located in Tampa, Florida

-- Empire Business Park, which consists of two multi-tenant business parks totaling 212,626 sq. ft. located in Southern California’s Inland Empire
+- Empire Business Park, which consists of two multi-tenant business parks totalling 212,626 sq. ft. located in Southern California’s Inland Empire

-- Serrano Business Park, a “Class A” industrial development consisting of three ifacilities totaling 327,080 sq. ft. located in Southern California’s Inland Empire
+- Serrano Business Park, a “Class A” industrial development consisting of three facilities totalling 327,080 sq. ft. located in Southern California’s Inland Empire

 According to TH Real Estate’s U.S. Cities: 2019 Outlook, the firm forecasts that rent growth in the broad industrial sector will continue to outperform other sectors in 2019 as supply will remain constrained, especially for light industrial properties in urban areas that are benefiting from e-commerce activity.